Skip to main contentSkip to search

 What to ask — say it or paste it

 Thank you for the conversation.
-So we have a shared record, I will send a short email confirming my understanding of what we discussed — if anything differs from your understanding, please reply in writing within five business days.
+I will send a short email with my understanding of what we discussed.
+If anything differs from your understanding, please reply in writing within five business days.
 Going forward, please confirm decisions about my child in writing.

 What to record